kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

     }
 }
 {% endprism %}
-Instead of using AJAX to load in data from either an HTML or text file, we're now loading it from a `json` file.
+Instead of using AJAX to load in data from either an HTML or text file, we're now loading it from a `json` file called `soccerplayers.json`.

 {% prism javascript %}
 // sample11/scripts.js